Death Classification: Line of Duty Death

 On February 19, 1919, Vogel surrendered to the State’s Attorney and was held by the Coroner.
 During his trial he argued that he shot Detective Sergeant Hosna in self-defense.
 He contended that the shooting occurred after an argument about graft, which left him feeling threatened.
 He also claimed that Hosna demanded $300.00 from an auto thief and became angry when Vogel took the money from him in an inebriated state.
 On June 13, 1919, Vogel was acquitted by Judge Kavanaugh.

 Detective Sergeant Hosna was waked at his residence located at 2701 South Avers Avenue.
 His funeral mass was held at Bohemian National Cemetery.
 He was laid to rest on February 19, 1919 in Bohemian National Cemetery, 5255 North Pulaski Road, Chicago, Illinois.

 Detective Sergeant James L. Hosna, born August 12, 1882, received his Probationary Appointment to the Chicago Police Department on December 23, 1908.
 He earned 7 Credible Mentions during his career.
-On November 8, 1913, he was promoted to 2nd Class Detective Sergeant, becoming effective on November 10, 1913 and his title being officially changed by order of the city council on January 11, 1915.
+On November 8, 1913, he was promoted to the rank of 2nd Class Detective Sergeant, becoming effective on November 10, 1913 and his title being officially changed by order of the city council on January 11, 1915.

-Detective Sergeant Hosna served in the U.S. Army – American Expeditionary Forces, was a veteran of World War I and was Honroably Discharged.
+Detective Sergeant Hosna served in the U.S. Army – American Expeditionary Forces, was a veteran of World War I and was Honorably Discharged.
 He was survived by his wife, Marie (nee Chet); children: Elsie and Myrtle; parents: Anna (nee Blazak) and Frank and siblings: Edward, Emma Kostal, Frank, George, Marie and William.

-Incident Recorded under Chicago Police Department homicide file, Case #3902.
+Incident recorded under Chicago Police Historical Homicide Database, Case #3902.